guilyx/FlyingCarUdacity/README.md

 To use the simulator for control testing, follow these steps :

-1. `cd _QuadrotorController`
+1. `cd _QuadrotorEstimator`
 2. `mkdir build && cd build`
 3. `cmake ..`
 4. `make`
-5. `./CPPSim`
+5. `./CPPEstSim`

-You can use right click to change scenario, as well as change the control parameters ( that are already tuned ) in `_QuadrotorController/config/QuadControlParams.txt`.
+You can use right click to change scenario, as well as change the control parameters ( that are already tuned ) in `_QuadrotorController/config/QuadControlParams.txt` and `_QuadrotorController/config/QuadEstimatorEKF.txt`.
 Note that I do not own the simulator, it was designed and built by Fotokite.
 (Sergei Lupashin in particular)

+EKF Estimator is located in `QuadEstimatorEKF.cpp` and the Cascaded PID Controller is located in `QuadControl.cpp`.

 ### Udacity Simulator Control